Five tips for greater social media engagement

 4. Show up consistently

-With social media being so fast paced, content quickly becomes obsolete.
+With social media being so fast-paced, content quickly becomes obsolete.
 Getting your frequency right and posting consistently allows you to show up in the right places, at the right times, and is one of the fastest ways to grow your engagement and following.
 Optimal posting frequency varies enormously between companies and industries, so play around with it and see what works best for you.
-Monitor and measure the impact to social and website metrics to draw your conclusions, but never post just for the sake of posting, because that won’t help engagement.
+Monitor and measure the impact on social and website metrics to draw your conclusions, but never post just for the sake of posting, because that won’t help engagement.

 5. Use strong CTAs and captions